kylrth/kylrth.github.io/content/book/planted.md

 "[God's] hiddenness does not constitute abandonment or even necessarily a rebuke," (p.
 37).
 It's hard for anyone to imagine questioning Mother Teresa's integrity or telling her to try harder.
 "Teresa's discipleship was a life choice based on her commitment to Jesus and was not reliant on constant reaffirmations," (p.
 38).

 I think that I have the motivation within me to dedicate my life to doing good like Mother Teresa, without the need for a witness that there is a god watching my actions.
 That much I can do.
 Maybe the difference is that I'm not willing to do it within a religious context?

+All of us are born with proclivities and gifts that make our religious experience unique.
+It is wrong to measure other people's faith through the lense of our own journey.
+Mason illustrates this by talking about a mission companion he had who would much rather "dig wells or build houses somewhere in Africa" than preach the gospel in Seattle.
+For Mason, serving the Lord meant teaching the gospel, but this missionary felt more inspired by something else.

+> The quest to eradicate all doubt becomes counterproductive to God's call for us to live by faith in a mortal existence where uncertainty is so often the norm. ...
+The call to belief is not a decree to deny our doubts.
+It is rather to "give place for a portion" of God's light---whatever portion we have received, in whatever form---to be planted and then grow within us. (p.
+43)

+I think I have faith in a few things.
+At my core I choose to believe that doing good to others is my moral obligation.
+I also choose to believe that most people are doing the best they can with the knowledge and experience that they have.
+I can hold to these things despite what others say or do.
+These can be the tenets of my personal faith.